When developing a link building strategy, many digital marketers prioritize backlinks over internal links. That's their first mistake.

 Pretty cool, right?
 We’d love to give you a 5-day free trial to explore Internal Link Analysis and the rest of the seoClarity platform.

-From resolving redirect chains to fixing broken links to ensuring contextual relevance, there are multiple ways that internal linking can have some errors.
+From resolving redirect chains to fixing broken links to ensuring contextual relevance, there are many internal linking mistakes to keep an eye out for.

 But with the right SEO technology that can audit your linking structure, you’ll be able to provide a healthy experience to both users and search engines.